michaelssavage/boxd-out/README.md

 ### Prerequisites

 - Go 1.16 or later
-- MongoDB instance (optional, only needed for POST endpoint)
+- MongoDB instance

 ### Environment Variables

-You can set these environment variables or override them with command-line flags:
+Letterboxd username and monogdb can be set via a flag when starting the server.

-- `LETTERBOXD_USERNAME`: Your Letterboxd username (required)
+- `LETTERBOXD_USERNAME`: Letterboxd username
 - `MONGODB_URI`: MongoDB connection string (required for POST endpoint)
+- `JWT_SECRET`: jwt token used to authenticate requests against
+- `AUTH_SECRET_WORD`: for validating a jwt token generation.
 - `PORT`: Server port (defaults to 8080)

 ### Command-line Flags